 Michelle qualified from the renowned College of Traditional Acupuncture in Warwickshire, with a BA (Hons) degree in Traditional Acupuncture, accredited by Oxford Brookes University.
 She also has a diploma in Tui Na (Chinese Medical Massage) and a diploma in Qi Gong Teaching.

 In addition, Michelle is also a qualified physiotherapist and uses her knowledge and experience of Western Medicine and the NHS to support her work in Chinese Medicine.

 Michelle continues her post graduate education through regular study with Niki Bilton, Academic Dean of Ongiara College of Acupuncture and Moxibustion, who regularly teaches throughout Europe and North America and Jeffrey Yuan, a Daoist priest and world-renowned scholar of Daoism and Chinese Medicine.
-She is a member of the British Acupuncture Council and is licensed by Aylesbury Vale District Council to carry out acupuncture treatments.
+She is a member of the Association of Acupuncture Clinicians (AAC) and is licensed by Aylesbury Vale District Council to carry out acupuncture treatments.

 Five Element Acupuncture

 The ancient, classical practice of Five Element Acupuncture is based on Daoist philosophy which believes that all things follow the School of Naturalism.
 Therefore, the cyclic laws of Nature also applies to humans, so by treating the five elements (Wood, Fire, Earth, Metal, Water) which the Chinese believe to be the manifestation of seasonal influences within the body, we can connect and work with each of the body's systems (i.e. digestion), the organs (liver, spleen etc.) and the emotions, resulting in a reduction of signs and symptoms.
 Working at this deep level not only treats the underlying disharmony but also addresses the root cause of the problem, thus long term balance and wellness is restored to the mind, body and spirit.